-Sara Joe is a documentary filmmaker and Supervising Video Producer at The New Yorker who explores topics that range from Iraq’s post-ISIS campaign of revenge to $29 dollar cups of craft coffee in Bushwick.
+Sara Joe is a documentary filmmaker and Senior Video Producer at The New Yorker who explores topics that range from Iraq’s post-ISIS campaign of revenge to $29 dollar cups of craft coffee in Bushwick.
 Sara Joe was instrumental in launching The New Yorker Documentary, a non-fiction film series that showcases uncommon perspectives on issues that matter now.
 She also directed the premiere in-house documentary for the series, "The Last Conversation," which debuted at DOC NYC and was a Video Consortium Official Selection.

 At The New Yorker, Sara Joe wears many hats: producer, director, cinematographer, editor, sound designer, archival researcher, and gear-schlepper.
 Sara Joe’s artistic voice is characterized by a balance of comedic sensibility and thoughtful analysis; she seeks to find the common humanity in unusual or underreported walks of life.